-The Capital Projects Fund reported a deficit in the fund financial statements as of December 31, 2019.
-It is anticipated that this deficit will be eliminated with the receipt of intergovernmental revenues in 2020.
+The Capital Projects Fund reported a deficit in the fund financial statements as of December 31, 2021.
+It is anticipated that this deficit will be eliminated with the receipt of intergovernmental revenues and/or developer advances during 2022.

 NOTE 3 CASH AND INVESTMENTS